Home

 This Redwood tree seed was released by a seed-cone.

-Our lives depend on our ability to harmonize with nature and become one with our greater collective.
+Nature is our objective reality and if we simply embrace this fact, we’ll become better balanced, centered and focused as individuals.
+Our very lives depend on our ability to harmonize with nature and become one with our greater collective.

 Lélia and Sebastião Salgado, recently featured in the 2014 blockbuster documentary, Salt of the Earth, have worked since the 1990s on the restoration of a small part of the Atlantic Forest in Brazil.
 In 1998, they succeeded in turning this land into a nature reserve and created the Instituto Terra.
 The Instituto is dedicated to a mission of reforestation, conservation and environmental education.
 The achievements of the Instituto have established a proven case-model, showing how over farmed and over ranched land can be restored, thereby promoting the return of waterfalls, ponds, streams and wildlife.